When moving to Spain, many of us bring our furry friends with us as well.

 Registering Potentially Dangerous Dogs

-Certain breeds of dog are considered to be ‘potentially dangerous’ in Spain.
+Certain breeds of dogs are considered to be ‘potentially dangerous’ in Spain.

-If you have a dog which is categorised as potentially dangerous, you will need to register it with your local town hall as soon as you arrive in Spain or within 3 months of it being born.
+If you have a dog that is categorised as potentially dangerous, you will need to register it with your local town hall as soon as you arrive in Spain or within 3 months of it being born.

 Under the current Spanish dangerous dogs law, Ley 287/2002 the following are listed as ‘perros potencialmente peligrosas’ or potentially dangerous dogs:-

 The process for registering a potentially dangerous dog and obtaining a licence to keep one will vary slightly for each region of Spain.
 In most cases, you will need to register at your local town hall, provide identification and also provide proof of public liability insurance of around €120,000 or more.

 You will also need to be a person of good standing with no criminal records and will need to have passed a physical and psychological aptitude test to confirm that you are capable of owning a potentially dangerous dog.

 If you need to register a potentially dangerous dog, the first port of call is in person at your local town hall, or by visiting the town hall’s website.